Buffalo Bill: Buffalo Bill's Wild West tours of Europe

 In 1891 the show toured cities in Belgium and the Netherlands before returning to Great Britain to close the season.
 Cody depended on several staffs to manage arrangements for touring with the large and complex show: in 1891 Major Arizona John Burke was the general manager for the Buffalo Bill Wild West Company; William Laugan [sic], supply agent; George C. Crager, Sioux interpreter, considered leader of relations with the Indians; and John Shangren, a native interpreter.
 In 1891, Buffalo Bill performed in Karlsruhe, Germany, in the Südstadt Quarter.
 The inhabitants of Südstadt are nicknamed Indianer (German for "American Indians") to this day, and the most accepted theory says that this is due to Buffalo Bill's show.

-In October Cody brought the show to Dennistoun, Glasgow, where it ran from 16 November until 27 February 1892 in the East End Exhibition Building, and George C. Crager sold The Ghost Shirt to the Kelvingrove Museum.
+In October Cody brought the show to Dennistoun, Glasgow, where it ran from November 16 until February 27, 1892, in the East End Exhibition Building, and George C. Crager sold The Ghost Shirt to the Kelvingrove Museum.

 The show's 1892 tour was confined to Great Britain; it featured another command performance for Queen Victoria.
 The tour finished with a six-month run in London before leaving Europe for nearly a decade.

 Buffalo Bill's Wild West returned to Europe in December 1902 with a fourteen-week run in London, capped by a visit from King Edward VII and the future King George V. The Wild West traveled throughout Great Britain in a tour in 1902 and 1903 and a tour in 1904, performing in nearly every city large enough to support it.
 The 1905 tour began in April with a two-month run in Paris, after which the show traveled around France, performing mostly one-night stands, concluding in December.
 The final tour, in 1906, began in France on March 4 and quickly moved to Italy for two months.
-The show then traveled east, performing in Austria, Croatia and Hungary, before returning west to tour in Polish and Bohemian (later Czech Republic) parts of Austria, then Germany, and Belgium.
+The show then traveled east, performing in Austro-Hungarian territories of Bohemia (now the Czech Republic) and Croatia-Slavonia, before returning west to tour in Galicia (now part of Poland), then Germany, and Belgium.

 The show was enormously successful in Europe, making Cody an international celebrity and an American icon.
 Mark Twain commented, "It is often said on the other side of the water that none of the exhibitions which we send to England are purely and distinctly American.
 If you will take the Wild West show over there you can remove that reproach."
 The Wild West brought an exotic foreign world to life for its European audiences, allowing a last glimpse at the fading American frontier.